 High Temperature Heat Pumps

-If you really want to get into the detail, there’s an depth UK government report here..
-Some key points – though be cautious of any system advertised to run with flow temperatures hotter than 55ºC which may not qualify for the RHI grant.
-Please feel free to contact me as I’ve looked into this in detail – firstname.lastname@example.org.
+Key points – though be cautious of any system advertised to run with flow temperatures hotter than 55ºC which may not qualify for the RHI grant.
+More info here.

-- Since heat pumps work best at say 35 – 40º, high temperature generally means 50º or maybe up to 55º.
-Some pumps are advertised as capable of producing water at 65°C or high, but 1) efficiencies really suffer, and 2) if you go higher than 65º you don’t get ANY grant.
-Many pumps aren’t even certified for the RHI at above 55º.
-Be cautious here.
+- For space heating, most heat pumps work in the range 35 – around 50º.
+This normally means you need larger radiators.
+Some pumps are now advertised as capable of producing water up to 80% which would mean you don’t have to change your radiators.
+But 1) efficiencies really suffer, and 2) if you go higher than 65º you don’t get ANY grant.
+Many pumps aren’t even certified for the RHI at above 55º though this may be changing.

-- According to this report, a number of trials suggest that heat pumps with flow temperatures of between 60 and 65°C can provide satisfactory heating using high temperature radiators systems with little modification.
-But having researched this extensively, it looks difficult to find a manufacturer or installer that will advise going any warmer than 55º.
+- But having researched this extensively, I couldn’t find a manufacturer or installer that will advise designing a system to run hotter than 55º.
 The worry is that the heat pump might wear out too quickly if it’s pushed at high temps all the temp.
+But technology is moving on so don’t rule it out.

 Three Phase Electricity